 Ellie sat at the top of the hill, looking down at the steps that were carved into the hillside, the triangle stack of rocks that made a pulpit, the wooden cross that sat behind it, and the beautiful dark water of the lake that sat behind that.

-Ellie pulled her knees in a little closer to her chest, pulling her hoodie down over them a little bit farther in an attempt to block out some of the night’s chill.
+Ellie pulled her knees in a little closer to her chest, pulling her hoodie down over them a little bit further in an attempt to block out some of the night’s chill.
 She couldn’t go inside yet.
 Too much was still running through her head to actually head back to bed for the night.

 After a little while longer, she heard soft footsteps and knew that someone was standing behind her.
 She didn’t even have to turn around to know it was Benjamin.
 Because whenever she was feeling particularly introspective or “thinking meaningful thoughts” it always seemed to be Benjamin who would show up.
 Her suspicions were confirmed when he sat down on the grass next to her with a thud.

 Cutting her eyes to the side for a second, she took his appearance in.
 Benjamin had clearly attempted to sleep as well.
-He wore a pair of blue green plaid pajama pants, and a thick hoodie sweatshirt.
+He wore a pair of blue green plaid pajama pants and a thick hoodie sweatshirt.
 His hair was sticking up in the back, and Ellie had to wonder if he had been asleep before coming out here.

 They sat there in silence for a while before Ellie sighed.
 It was barely audible, but Benjamin knew it as his cue.
 He scooted a little bit closer and put his arm around Ellie’s shoulder, and pulled her into lean against him.
 “So, Ellie, what brings you out here to stare at a lake at three thirty in the morning?”